saikolusu9/Udacity-Data-Engineering-Nanodegree/Project 6 Capstone Project/README.md

 #### Collisions Dataset

 Collisions dataset contains details on the crash event.
 Each row represents a crash event.
 The file in the dataset is in CSV format.
-The dataset is hosted at S3 bucket `s3://spark-project-kolusu/input/Crashes`.
+The dataset is hosted at S3 bucket within a folder named Collisions

 #### Vehicles Dataset

 Vehicles dataset contains details on each vehicle involved in the crash.
 Each row represents a motor vehicle involved in a crash.
-The file in the dataset is in CSV format.
-The dataset is hosted at S3 bucket `s3://spark-project-kolusu/input/Vehicles`.
+The file in the dataset is in CSV format.The dataset is hosted at S3 bucket within a folder named Vehicles

 #### Persons Dataset

 Persons dataset contains details for people involved in the crash.
 Each row represents a person (driver, occupant, pedestrian, bicyclist,..) involved in a crash..
 The file in the dataset is in CSV format.
-The dataset is hosted at S3 bucket `s3://spark-project-kolusu/input/Persons`.
+The dataset is hosted at S3 bucket within a folder named Persons

+&nbsp;

 ## Step 2 : Explore and Assess the Data
 ### 2.1 Explore the Data
 Below is the sample record for each of the 3 datasets mentioned above

-#### Collisions Dataset
+#### __Collisions Dataset__

 Sample Record :